When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Practice Gratitude

-Well sure but how does that save money?
-When you are grateful for what you have, then you have no reason to spend money on things you don’t need.
+Well, sure, but how does that save money?
+When you are grateful for what you have, you have no reason to spend money on things you don’t need.

-There’s no reason to go shopping for another car when you are grateful for your Toyota Minivan with 178,000 miles on it that still serves you and your family well.
+There’s no reason to go shopping for another car when you are grateful for your Toyota Minivan with 178,000 miles on it that still serve you and your family well.
+Practice gratitude as a rule in your daily life.

 Minimize expenses